synacktiv/bbs/README.md

 - `connstring` is required with format `protocol://host:port` (`protocol` can be `socks5` or `httpconnect`/`http`)
 - `user` and `pass` are optional

+For each proxy declared, an implicit chain (see next paragraph) is created with the same name.
+It has default parameters and is composed of the single associated proxy.
+If you want to use non-default parameters, you must explicitely create a chain.

 ### Chains

 Chains must be declared in the `chains` section as a map of chain structures.
-Map keys are chosen freely by must match with the ones used in routes definition.
+Map keys are chosen freely by must match with the ones used in routes definition, and must be different than the `proxies` section map keys.
 Chain structures have proxychains-like parameters (cf. https://github.com/rofl0r/proxychains-ng):

 - `proxyDns`: boolean, optional, defaults to `true`